ManApart/quest-command/notes.md

 - Create a git wiki and move readme information to more sorted format?
 - Replace Inhertiable with pure json inheritance?
 - Validate valid recipe ingredients and results
+- Stats needs creature/target for posting events, but it's dirty, maybe pass in a reference once and if check for event posting

 ### Combat